Andrea Baldini

-Andrea Baldini (born 19 December 1985) is an Italian foil fencer, several time European and World champion and team Olympic champion in 2012.
+Andrea Baldini (born 19 December 1985) is an Italian foil fencer, several-time European and World champion and team Olympic champion in 2012.
 He is the only foil fencer in history to have obtained four golds (European and World - individual and team event) and the final victory in the World Cup in the same season.

 Biography

 2003-07; # 1 world ranking

 He made his debut in the Senior World Cup in the 2003/2004 season and obtained an extraordinary second place in Vienna at the age of 18.
 In the following season, he won his first senior World Cup in Espinho, Portugal.
-In 2005 he got gold (individual) and a bronze (team) at the Universiade held in Izmir, Turkey followed by a bronze (individual) and gold (team) at the Europeans in Zalaegerszeg.
+In 2005, he got gold (individual) and a bronze (team) at the Universiade held in Izmir, Turkey, followed by a bronze (individual) and gold (team) at the Europeans in Zalaegerszeg.
 These results, at just 19 years old, cast him definitively into the quartet of the titular national team.
-Confirmation of that comes at his first Senior World Championship in Leipzig: sixth in the individual event and silver in team.
+Confirmation of that comes at his first Senior World Championship in Leipzig: sixth in the individual event and silver in the team.

-In 2006 he was third in the general World Ranking, thanks to the individual silver won at the World Fencing Championships in Turin.
+In 2006, he was third in the general World Ranking, thanks to the individual silver won at the World Fencing Championships in Turin.
 He was defeated only in the final by the German Peter Joppich for 15 to 14.

-In the 2007 season he obtained the top of the world ranking thanks to gold in Seoul World Cup, a silver in Havana.
-He repeated the same feat a year later at the 2007 World Championships this time losing 15–9 to Joppich.
-In same year he won bronzes in Bonn, Espinho and Cairo.
+In the 2007 season, he obtained the top of the world ranking thanks to a gold medal in Seoul World Cup, a silver medal in Havana.
+He repeated the same feat a year later at the 2007 World Championships, this time losing 15–9 to Joppich.
+In the same year, he won bronzes in Bonn, Espinho and Cairo.